dotkernel/dot-mapper/README.md

 ## Using the mapper

-At this point the mapper is ready to be used if configured corectly and the backend was setup as well.
+At this point the mapper is ready to be used if configured correctly and the backend was set up as well.
 In your class that implements the bussiness logic and has the mapper manager defined you can fetch the mapper from the mapper manager as below

 ```php
 //...
 class MyService implements MapperManagerAwareInterface